Michael Jackson (writer): Life

-Michael Jackson became known in beer circles in 1977 when his book The World Guide To Beer was first published.
-This was later translated into more than ten languages and is still considered to be one of the most fundamental books on the subject.
+Jackson became known in beer circles in 1977 when his book The World Guide to Beer was first published.
+This was later translated into more than 10 languages and is still considered to be one of the most fundamental books on the subject.
 The modern theory of beer style is largely derived from this book, in which Jackson categorised a variety of beers from around the world in local style groups suggested by local customs and names.

-His work had a special influence on the popularisation of the brewing culture in North America, and in 1989 he hosted a television series entitled The Beer Hunter, which was shown on Channel 4 in the UK and the Discovery Channel.
+His work had a particular influence on the popularisation of the brewing culture in North America, and in 1989 he hosted a television series entitled The Beer Hunter, which was shown on Channel 4 in the UK and on the Discovery Channel.
 It involved several episodes in which Jackson would visit a different country.
-Episodes featured beer barrels being lined with pitch or iron foundry workers drinking 'light' beer while they worked in hot conditions to quench thirst, practices which he knew were likely to be ended soon.
+Episodes featured beer barrels being lined with pitch, and iron foundry workers drinking "light" beer while they worked in hot conditions to quench thirst, practices which he knew were likely to be ended soon.

 Jackson considered beer as a component of culture and described beers in their cultural context.
 Although he travelled around the world and discovered different beer cultures, he was especially fond of the Belgian beers.
 He was appointed to an honorary officer of the Ridderschap van de Roerstok in 1997 for his important contribution to the international success of the Belgian beers.
 This honour had previously only been given to brewers.
-In 1998, Jackson brought forth his own line of beer glassware.
+In 1998, Jackson designed and sold 4 beer glasses called "Michael Jackson's Great Beer Glassware Set", each glass for a different type of beer, produced by Rizenhoff Crystal.
 Shortly after, Jackson also helped create and worked with the only beer club he ever endorsed, Michael Jackson's Rare Beer Club.

-Jackson was also an important reviewer of whiskies.
-In his book The Malt Whisky Companion, he reviewed a large number of whiskies and gave them marks from 0–100, considering only those with a score above seventy-five worth purchasing.
+Jackson was a reviewer of whiskies, in his book The Malt Whisky Companion, he reviewed a large number of whiskies and gave them marks from 0–100, considering only those with a score above seventy-five worth purchasing.
+He received the award of "Master of the Quaich".

-In many ways, his work in the world of whisky exceeded his significance as a beer writer.
-He was arguably the most important writer on whisky since the Victorian commentator Alfred Barnard and certainly the most significant and influential modern whisky writer.

-This was recognised by the award of "Master of the Quaich" and the prodigious sale of his whisky books and sell-out attendances at his tastings.
-He had a large influence on the development of single malt whisky globally.

 Apart from his work as a journalist and a critic, he was also a fan of rugby league.

-It was revealed in December 2006 that Jackson had been suffering for at least a decade from Parkinson's disease.
-He also suffered from diabetes.
-Michael Jackson died of a heart attack in his home on the morning of 30 August 2007 at the age of 65.
+Jackson disclosed in December 2006 that he had been diagnosed with Parkinson's disease over a decade earlier.
+He also had diabetes.

+Jackson died of a heart attack in his home on the morning of 30 August 2007 at the age of 65.
 He was survived by his girlfriend of 26 years, Paddy Gunningham, and her daughter and grandchildren.